sydni/auth-workshop/README.md

   },
 };
 ```
 The `signInOptions` parameter lists what Sign-In options will show up in your widget.
-You should leave them ones that you enabled in the Firebase Authentication portion of the workshop.
+You should leave the ones that you enabled in the Firebase Authentication portion of the workshop.

 Currently the only `callbacks` firebase-ui-auth supports is `signInSuccess` that requires a function that either returns true or false and provides a `currentUser` parameter.
 We're going to send `currentUser` to a callback function defined somewhere else.
 We'll get to that in a sec.